tristan-sch/adtravel/README.md

 - I wanted to build a **Trip Builder** as well but I ran out of time.
 - I also still need to:
   - finish some queries
-  - improve the scss
+  - simplify and improve the scss
-  - slider for the team members
+  - create a slider for the team members instead of a Slide Show with arrows
   - finish the responsive design (only 2 breakpoints for now)
+  - check the accessibility
+  - create some animations

 ## Running the site